serhack/pdf-diff/README.md

 ```
 go build
-./main pdf-1.pdf pdf-2.pdf
+./pdf-diff pdf-1.pdf pdf-2.pdf
 ```

 Once ran, the images are created in the folder `generated`.

 ### Contact

 If you wish to use this for your project, go ahead.
-If you have any issues or improvements, feel free to open a new [ISSUE].
+If you have any issues or improvements, feel free to open a new [ISSUE](https://github.com/serhack/pdf-diff/issues).
 Lastly, if you have a good algorithm to implement or just to discuss about any other tools for editor, you can [email me](hi@serhack.me).

 #### Donation